Restoring a project from backup

 In addition to custom fields, you need to correctly configure the project workflow, issue attributes (e.g. issue types) and groups/roles in your target JIRA instance for your project to be restored successfully.
 Please ensure that you have reviewed the constraints on each of the following:

-Read more about creating and editing workflows in the JIRA Workflow and Activating Workflows documents.
+- Read more about creating and editing workflows in the Working with workflows and Managing your workflows documents.
 Please note that you may be required to create and edit a new workflow and workflow scheme to satisfy constraints on workflow entities from your backup, as described in the sections below, even if you do not wish to recreate the exact same workflow.

 - Workflow schemes — If you have associated an issue type with a particular workflow scheme in your backup project, you must ensure that the same association exists in your target JIRA.
 See the above section on 'Workflow and Workflow Schemes' for further information on how to set up a workflow in your target JIRA instance.